HewlettPackard/oneview-chef/TESTING.md

 # Testing 'oneview' cookbook
-The 'oneview' cookbook already provides a unit testing strategy, besides having and linting tools to ensure its code style.
+The 'oneview' cookbook already provides a unit testing strategy, and linting tools to ensure its code style.
 This document will cover on how to execute and implement these tests.

 ## Executing tests